-This award is available only through the Department of French and is made to “a candidate holding a first-class or II.1 Honours Degree in French (or equivalent) and having a research project within the area of nineteenth and/or twentieth-century French Literature”.
-It is awarded once every three years.
-The current (2017) annual value of the award is equivalent to EU/non-EU fees, plus maintenance of €16,000.
-For more details, see the Trinity Calendar, Part III (Postgraduate Awards and Travels Funds).
+This award is available only through Trinity’s Department of French and is made to a candidate holding a first-class or II.1 Honours Degree in French (or equivalent) and having a research project within the area of nineteenth and/or twentieth-century French Literature.
+It is awarded only once every three years.
+The current annual value of the award is equivalent to EU/non-EU fees, plus subsistence costs of up to €16,000.

-This award is normally granted to outstandingly qualified students for three years of postgraduate study.
-One to two such awards are available each year within the Faculty of Arts, Humanities and Social Sciences, of which the School of Languages, Literatures and Cultural Studies and the French Department are part.
-The current (2017) annual value of the award is currently equivalent to EU/non-EU fees, plus maintenance of €13,000.
-For more details, see the Trinity Calendar, Part III (Postgraduate Awards and Travels Funds).
+This award is granted to outstandingly qualified students for three years of postgraduate study.
+A maximum of two such awards are available each year within Trinity’s Faculty of Arts, Humanities and Social Sciences, of which the French Department is a constituent member.
+The current annual value of the award is equivalent to EU/non-EU fees, plus subsistence costs of up to €13,000.

 Irish Research Council (IRC) Postgraduate Scholarship Scheme

 This award offers a contribution to fees (including non-EU fees) up to a maximum of €5,750 per annum, a stipend of €16,000 per annum, and eligible direct research expenses of €2,250 per annum.
 For further details and application deadlines, see http://research.ie/funding/goipg/.

 ADEFFI Postgraduate Bursary